-When the opportunity to write this review came across my desk, I was curious: was this an app worth it?
+When the opportunity to write this review came across my desk, I was curious: was this app worth it?
 Did this app even exist anymore?
 Where does it stand when compared to the competition?
-Well, I made an account on Badoo.
+Well, I fired up the Badoo app and got down to business.
 Want to find out if I found my bae or if Badoo is a total bust?
-Read my expert dating insider opinion below:
+Read my detailed Badoo review right here.

 My first impressions of this site are not anything special.
-The sign up was really easy and took about fifteen seconds to mark my gender, upload a photo, enter my birthday and name.
+The sign up was really easy and took about fifteen seconds to mark my gender, sexual orientation, upload a profile picture, enter my birthday and name.
 Honestly, I think this sign up process took “quick and easy” to a negative extreme.

-I’ve noticed that the longer it takes for you to sign up, the more specific your matches are going to be.
+I’ve noticed that the longer it takes for you to sign up to a site, the more specific your matches are going to be.
 For instance, with a site like Meet Mindful, it could take a solid hour to flesh out a profile upon sign-up.
 On that site, you’re probably going to be able to find someone who not only shares your mutual interest in hot yoga, but you’ll find someone who is also a vegan spiritualist just like you!

 Since I wasn’t even required to fill out a bio on Badoo, it’s unlikely my matches are going to be well suited for me.
 Honestly, I think that Meet Mindful’s sign up process is overkill, but something in the middle of the two extremes would have been nice.

-Even if I were just looking for a hookup, I probably wouldn’t be down with any of the people who decided to message me after I signed up.
+Even if I were just looking for a hookup, I didn’t want to meet with any of the people who decided to message me after I signed up.

-Badoo seems like it’s a basic swiping and grid dating app.
+Badoo seems like it’s a basic swiping and grid dating site.
 They fuse the two popular formats together to create two kinds of experiences on the one app.